Sample program

 Program position

 This program draws from the uploaded Vietnam War 14-day structure: Hanoi war-memory sites, Ha Long, Hue, DMZ/Khe Sanh/Vinh Moc, Hoi An, My Lai, HCMC, Cu Chi, War Remnants Museum, and the Mekong Delta.
 It is designed for adults, not for generic sightseeing.
+It is written as a specialist leisure group structure for travel partners, not a fixed retail tour.

 HanoiHa LongHueDMZ / Khe SanhHoi AnMy LaiHo Chi Minh CityCu ChiMekong